How

 by many people in the international community

-that want to own one.
-My friends and I have taken
+that want to own one of these bikes.
+My friends

-a special interest to help any dealer with an
+and I have taken a special interest to help any

-CJ750 market.
-CJ750 builders, custom shops, will
+on in the CJ750 market.
+CJ750 builders, custom

 From